 If you don’t have a husband, wife, civil partner or children, your estate goes to more distant relatives.
-If there are no relatives, the state gets everything and this may not be the way you would like to leave your money and possessions, so writing a will could be very important.
+If there are no relatives, the state gets everything.
+This may not be the way you would like to leave your money and possessions, so writing a will could be very important.

 You have to be aged at least 18 (16 in Scotland) to make a will.
 This means the law dictates how a child’s estate is passed on.
 Normally, the parents will inherit everything (or the young person’s husband, wife or civil partner if he or she was married).
 The child’s estate may include money a child has invested in a Child Trust Fund or Junior Individual Savings Account (JISA).

 Writing a will means you can ensure that the right people inherit from you and that your beneficiaries don’t suffer unnecessary hardship.
-You can also use a will to arrange your affairs tax efficiently (see below), appoint people called executors to sort out your estate and, if appropriate, appoint guardians to take care of your children.
+You can also use a will to arrange your tax affairs efficiently, appoint people called executors to sort out your estate and, if appropriate, appoint guardians to take care of your children.

 You can write your own will, but unless your affairs are very straightforward, it’s safer to use a solicitor.
 You should shop around for the best deal when looking for a solicitor.
 Macmillan has a service that may help you arrange a will at a discounted price.

-Financial help through the legal aid system isn’t normally available for writing a will, but it is occasionally in special circumstances.
+Financial help through the legal aid system isn’t normally available for writing a will, but occasionally it is, in special circumstances.
 The solicitor you use can tell you if you qualify for legal aid.

-If you’re a member of a union, you may be able to get a free or reduced cost will written through their union legal services.
+If you’re a member of a union, you may be able to get a free or reduced-cost will written through their legal services.

 Macmillan can help you save money on your will with a legal professional you can trust.